MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-import-data-configuration-packages.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: migration, Excel
-ms.date: 07/05/2017
+ms.date: 03/07/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
+ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
-ms.openlocfilehash: 53c32e77be0ec3dad95ca61cefa1f0db6ac4809b
+ms.openlocfilehash: 591d8100100ee717a932d188a87545fe4098a001
 ms.contentlocale: en-nz
-ms.lasthandoff: 01/30/2018
+ms.lasthandoff: 03/22/2018

 ---
 # <a name="importing-data-from-legacy-accounting-software-using-a-configuration-package"></a>Importing Data from Legacy Accounting Software using a Configuration Package
 You can import master data and some transactional data from other finance systems based on the default configuration package in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 In the **Configuration Packages** window, you can work with the package to import and validate the data before you apply the package.

-If you are familiar with RapidStart Services for Microsoft Dynamics, you are also familiar with configuration packages.
-The default configuration package supports the most common types of data that you want to import from a legacy system.
-In Excel, you can then add the data from the legacy system and set it up according to the business logic of the [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> [!NOTE]
+> Configuration packages are part of RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
+RapidStart Services also offers functionality for import of legacy data.
+For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).

 > [!TIP]
 >   Alternatively, use data migration wizards to import data from QuickBooks or Dynamics GP.
 For more information, see [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md) or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).